Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "Fair."

 "Fine, fine."
 Keeda, of course, chittered and appeared out of thin air with a shimmer.
-"Ruin all my fun with your *logic…"*
+"Ruin all my fun with your *logic..."*

 Ian chuckled, despite his growing annoyance.
 Even Urgug had reacted with calm.
 "For a trickster, you’re kind of predictable."

 "Naw!
 What’s the point in a trick that nobody figgers out?!
 Fun is for *sharing."*

-"Be that as it may, this is *my* ship, and…"
+"Be that as it may, this is *my* ship, and..."

 "Yes, yes.
 No more tricks, I promise."

 Ian accepted that with a kind of shrug-nod.
 "So what kind of *‘fun’* do you have for us this time?"

 "Got something ‘ta show ‘ya.
-But first, there’s a friend of mine I want you to meet…"
+But first, there’s a friend of mine I want you to meet..."

 Ian raised an eyebrow as, right on cue, the *Fortune’s* proximity alarm sounded.
 Keeda pant-grinned happily, and looked up through the flight deck’s roof windows.

 "...There she is," Keeda finished, with all the happy satisfaction of a magician who’d just produced the rabbit.
 "Gentlemen: the starship *Onna-Musha."*

 Moj buzzed a high, impressed noise equivalent to a long and low human whistle.
 Urgug was doing the same, glowing purple with streaks of white.
 Ian had to agree with them.
-The *Onna-Musha* was two hundred meters away at most, which was more than close enough to get a good, clear look at her, and she was…
+The *Onna-Musha* was two hundred meters away at most, which was more than close enough to get a good, clear look at her, and she was...

 Bloody hell, she was a fucking *artwork.*